NSF CAREER Program

 Please note, if a CAREER award is transferred to MIT from another organization, MIT must provide a new Departmental Letter to the NSF with the transfer request.

-- Must indicate that proposed activities are supported by and advance the educational and research goals of the department
+- An indication that the PI's proposed CAREER research and education activities are supported by and advance the educational and research goals of the department and the organization, and that the department is committed to the support and professional development of the PI; and